 NO.If you need a guarantee you are not ready to quit.
 Over the block of 3 sessions, you are working with the practitioner, the practitioner is not doing this FOR you.
 You need to make the decision and the commitment for this to be the time for a change in your life.

 Our minds work on two levels the conscious and the unconscious.
 We make decisions, think, and act with our conscious mind.
 The unconscious mind controls our habits.
 In the relaxed state known as hypnosis, we can communicate directly with the unconscious mind.
 This is why it is so quick and easy to change the habits of a lifetime with hypnosis.

 - Will hypnosis work for me?

-Most people cannot tell the difference between being hypnotised and sitting in front of the TV with their eyes closed.
+Most people cannot tell the difference between being hypnotized and sitting in front of the TV with their eyes closed.
 One thing people always report is feeling relaxed, excited and happy after the sessions.

 - Is hypnosis safe?